laurentbarraud/wpf-chat-server/README.md

 <img src="https://raw.githubusercontent.com/laurentbarraud/wpf-chat-server/refs/heads/master/WPF-chat-server-main-window-screenshot.jpg" width="500" alt="chat client screenshot" >
 </p>

-It uses a custom binary packet protocol with framed, fixed‑length packets.
+It uses a homemade packet writer and parser, based on a binary protocol with framed, fixed‑length packets.
-Each packet type is identified by an opcode, defined in a shared library.
+Each packet type is identified by an opcode defined in a shared library.

-Message encryption was tested with several clients running on localhost and would behave the same remotely anywhere in the world, as long as you have forwarded a port so your friend can reach the server you host.
+Message encryption was tested with multiple localhost clients and will work the same over the internet, provided the server is reachable through port forwarding.

 ## Features
 **Core**